2014 FIFA World Cup bids

 Sepp Blatter, president of FIFA, officially announcing Brazil as the host nation.

-This article concerns the process for determining the host nation of the 2014 FIFA World Cup, which concluded on 30 October 2007 with the confirmation of Brazil as the hosts.
+The process for determining the host nation of the 2014 FIFA World Cup concluded on 30 October 2007 with the confirmation of Brazil as the hosts.

 Background

 On 7 March 2003, the world football body FIFA announced that the tournament would be held in South America for the first time since Argentina hosted the 1978 FIFA World Cup, in line with its policy of rotating the right to host the World Cup amongst different confederations.
 On 3 June 2003, CONMEBOL announced that Argentina, Brazil, and Colombia wanted to host the 2014 World Cup finals.
 By 17 March 2004, the CONMEBOL associations had voted unanimously to adopt Brazil as their sole candidate.

 Brazil formally declared its candidacy in December 2006, and Colombia did so as well a few days later.
 The Argentina bid never materialized.
 On 11 April 2007, Colombia officially withdrew its bid, making Brazil the only official candidate to host the event in 2014.